richpeck/exception_handler/README.md

 We use **`ExceptionHandler`** in production, so we have a vested interest in keeping it running smoothly.

---
+---

 <img src="readme/titles/changelog.jpg" title="Changelog" id="changelog" />

 The next version will be `0.7.0`.
 Current is `0.6.5`.

 Functionality remains consistent with both releases, the main difference will be the way in which they handle backend processes. `0.6.5` completely overhauled the backend, making the `controller`, `model` and `middleware` much more streamlined.
-Here is a rundown of what to expect:
+Here is a rundown of what to expect...

+--

 #### → 0.7.0
  - Completely new style